by Philipp Geschke

 First, it provides general information about AWS IoT services and their differences.
 Feel free to skip this section if you are familiar with AWS IoT and the differences between AWS IoT Core and IoT Greengrass.

-Then, the current integration mechanisms between the Connectware and AWS IoT are explained through a hands-on approach.
+Then, the current integration mechanisms between Connectware and the AWS IoT are explained through a hands-on approach.

 Finally, the article describes the tools to work with your MQTT use case to prototype, review and monitor the integration scenario.